leetcode-python-java/leetcode-python-java/README.md

         # ...
         if process_now
           # Process the request.
-You can treat `client` as request.
+You can look upon `client` as request.
           # If you want to know more about 'process_client', please read part 3
           # or search 'process_client' in this document.
           process_client(client, buffer)